“27b in the midst of the week he shall cause the sacrifice and the oblation to cease”

 A verb in the Imperfect Mood denotes an action that has starting point, and will finish its action in the progress of time.
 This points to the death of Jesus as the starting point of the sacrifices and oblations being caused to cease.
 [Remember the veil of the temple being torn in two at Jesus' death, opening the way of access to God?]
-This is due to the fact that the death of Jesus satisfies the legal requirements of the Mosaic offerings.
-However, they obliviously continued to be offered up in the temple, only ceasing when the temple was destroyed in AD 70.
+This is due to the fact that the death of Jesus satisfies the legal requirements of the Levitical offerings.
+However, they obliviously continued to be offered up in the temple, only fully ceasing when the temple was destroyed in AD 70.

 Is there any evidence of Jesus’ death being the cause of this cessation?
 Yes, indeed there is.
 From the testimony given in rabbinic literature, we have some very compelling evidences that the death of Jesus was the initial starting point of the sacrifices and oblations be stopped.
 [I should point out I don't usually trust rabbinic literature much at all, however, in the very few instances when they actually give witness, even unknowingly, to the validity of Messiah's claims, then it is worth noting.]

 "Forty years before the destruction of the Temple, the western light went out, the crimson thread remained crimson, and the lot for the Lord always came up in the left hand.
 They would close the gates of the Temple by night and get up in the morning and find them wide open.”(Jacob Neusner, The Yerushalmi, p.156-157) This information is taken from the rabbis' Talmud, Yoma 39b.